 The Town of Paradise offers a deferred, low-interest loan to eligible first-time homebuyers based on Federal 2014 Income Limits as downpayment assistance to purchase a home.
 A first-time homebuyer is someone who has not owned a home in the past three years.
 The loan is a “bridge” or “gap” loan meaning that the loan amount is based on the difference between what the borrower can afford and the amount of money needed to purchase the home.
 The loan is secured by a note and a deed of trust and does not require monthly payments.
 The loan is due in 30 years or when the home is sold; the homeowner stops using it as their principal residence; or the title is transferred out of the name of the original borrower.

 As stated in the First Time Home Buyer Brochure, the first step of the process is to select a lender from the list of approved Certified Lenders.
 The lender will pre-qualify you for a loan and determine the amount you can afford on a house.
 The second step is to apply for First-Time Homebuyer funds at the Business and Housing Services office at Town Hall. you received an Eligibility Letter, you will work with a Certified Realtorto help you select a home.
-Free First Time Homebuyer Workshops are offered through the City of Oroville and the Town of Paradise.
+Free First Time Homebuyer Programs are offered through the City of Oroville and the Town of Paradise.

 For more detailed information about our program, please refer to the guidelines and loan procedures.